jon-fm/jon-fm/README.md

 Welcome to my GitHub.
 My code lives here in various public and private repositories 🤓

+Netlify Community Pilot and Explorer of JAMstack vNext 😎

 For my thoughts and writings, check out [jon.fm](https://jon.fm) 🙂